andrii-malakhovtsev/numerical-methods-library/README.md

 ```

-and the graphic picture in the opened app from data in the text file
+and the graphic picture of the txt-file data will apear in the opened window

 ![graphic](https://user-images.githubusercontent.com/111363234/206312290-afcc5019-f3b3-46b4-8e56-44b1aa2f2910.png)